shthumma15/simple_streamlit/README.md

 ## Other Resources

-- You may consider using [Google Colab](https://colab.research.google.com/) to train your model.
+- You may consider using [Google Colab](https://colab.research.google.com/) to train your model and mold your project.
+Feel free to [use this as a template](https://colab.research.google.com/drive/1kgr3zMrC4sgBZXCx0jgVwXAIPXJgUJn_?usp=sharing) (i.e., make a copy of that notebook if you like).
 - [Railway](https://railway.app/) is another alternative for hosting more complex web apps, but the Free Tier can be restricting.
-- [Plotly Dash](https://dash.plotly.com/tutorial) is an alternative for building visualizations, dashboards, and more intriguing Python-based products.
-It requires a more robust app hosting resource like Railway.
+- [Plotly Dash](https://dash.plotly.com/tutorial) is an alternative for building extensive interactive visualizations, dashboards, and more intriguing Python-based products.
+It requires a more robust app hosting resource like Railway, and it does have a bit of a learning curve.